-Unlike some cities, Bowling Green isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bowling Green are a mix of both white- and blue-collar jobs.
+Bowling Green is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bowling Green is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bowling Green who work in sales jobs (12.52%), office and administrative support (12.43%), and food service (9.73%).

 Bowling Green is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Bowling Green enrolled in college, Bowling Green has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Compared to the rest of the country, citizens of Bowling Green spend much less time in their cars: on average, their commute to work is only 17.97 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.